sysdiglabs/scan-action/README.md

 ### `input-type`

 If specified, where should we scan the image from.
 Possible values:
-* pull            Pull the image from the registry.
+* **pull**: Pull the image from the registry.
 Default if not specified.
-* docker-daemon   Get the image from the Docker daemon.
-                  The docker socket must be available at /var/run/docker.sock
+* **docker-daemon**: Get the image from the Docker daemon.
+The Docker socket must be available at `/var/run/docker.sock`
-* cri-o           Get the image from containers-storage (CRI-O and others).
-                  Images must be stored in /var/lib/containers
+* **cri-o**: Get the image from containers-storage (CRI-O and others).
+Images must be stored in `/var/lib/containers`
-* docker-archive  Image is provided as a Docker .tar file (from docker save).
-                  Specify path to the tar file with 'input-path'
+* docker-archive: Image is provided as a Docker .tar file (from Docker save).
+Specify the path to the tar file with `input-path` parameter.
-* oci-archive     Image is provided as a OCI image tar file.
-                  Specify path to the tar file with 'input-path'
+* **oci-archive**: Image is provided as a OCI image tar file.
+Specify the path to the tar file with `input-path` parameter.
-* oci-dir         Image is provided as a OCI image, untared.
-                  Specify path to the directory file with 'input-path'
+* **oci-dir**: Image is provided as a OCI image, untared.
+Specify the path to the directory file with `input-path` parameter.

 ### `input-path`

-Path to the tar file or OCI layout directory.
+Path to the tar file or OCI layout directory, or the Docker daemon when using `input-type: docker-daemon`, in case the `docker.sock` file is not in the default path `/var/run/docker.sock`.

 ### `run-as-user`

 Run the scan container with this username or UID.
-It might required if scanning from docker-daemon or cri-o to provide a user with permissions on the socket or storage.
+It might be required when scanning from docker-daemon or cri-o to provide a user with permissions on the socket or storage.

 ### `extra-parameters`